poridhiEng/poridhi-labs/Poridhi Labs/CN Fundamentals/lab 02/README3.md

    sudo ip link set veth4 netns server4
    ```
 3. **Connect to bridges**:

+   Next, we need to connect the veth pairs to the bridges.
+We will connect the following veth pairs to the bridges:

    ```bash
    sudo ip link set veth1-br master br-tor1 sudo ip link set veth2-br master br-tor1